 Over the past 5 years, revenues have grown 7% per annum and over the same period, earnings per share have grown 11%.
 If Cisco had initiated a dividend before 2011, I am sure this blue chip company would be in the portfolio of many more income investors.

 Cisco has a bullet proof balance sheet and has a net cash position of over $36 billion.
 This means that for every share, there is $7 in cash.
 Considering my purchase price of $29.80 and backing out the $7 in cash, it means that I am buying cisco for $22.90.
 When you look at it this was, the stock really does begin to look cheap.
+Alternatively if you’re looking to sell any kind of your cisco equipment rather than purchase any, you can visit exIT technologies for how to sell used cisco equipment ideas.

 ExxonMobil (XOM) Analysis